apache/incubator-datalab/USER_GUIDE.md

 ### Manage Git credentials <a name="git_creds"></a>

-To work with Git (pull, push) via UI tool (ungit) you can add multiple credentials in DLab UI, which will be setupped on all running instances with analytical tools.
+To work with Git (pull, push) via UI tool (ungit) you could add multiple credentials in DLab UI, which will be setted on all running instances with analytical tools.

 When you click on the button "Git credentials" in the dashboard – popup will show up: